ECB fans talk of September pause after raising rates to 23-year high | Business

 ECB fans talk of September pause after raising rates to 23-year high

-The European Central Bank raised interest rates for the ninth consecutive time on Thursday but dialled up the possibility of a pause next month as stubbornly high inflation and recession worries pull policymakers in opposing directions.
+ECB President Christine Lagarde ditched her practice of guiding markets for the next decision and said what would come next was in the balance, even if the central bank was determined to "break the back" of inflation.
+She had responded to most of the questions at a press conference by saying all options remained on the table but sent the euro tumbling with a dovish flourish near the end.

-The European Central Bank raised interest rates for the ninth consecutive time on Thursday but dialled up the possibility of a pause next month as stubbornly high inflation and recession worries pull policymakers in opposing directions.
+The European Central Bank raised interest rates for the ninth consecutive time on Thursday, but raised the possibility of a pause in September as inflation pressures show tentative signs of easing and recession worries mount.
 Fighting off a historic surge in prices, the ECB has now lifted borrowing costs by a combined 425 basis points since last July, worried that price growth could be perpetuated by both rising costs and wages in an exceptionally tight jobs market.

-With Thursday's 25 basis point move, the ECB's deposit rate stands at 3.75%, its highest level since 2000 - before euro notes and coins were even in circulation.
+With Thursday's 25-basis-point move, the ECB's deposit rate stands at 3.75%, its highest level since 2000 - before euro notes and coins were even in circulation.
 The main refinancing rate was set at 4.25%.
-ECB President Christine Lagarde said what comes next was in the balance, although the central bank was determined to "break the back" of inflation.
-It was widely criticised for a slow response to last year's initial surge in prices.
+ECB President Christine Lagarde ditched her practice of guiding markets for the next decision and said what would come next was in the balance, even if the central bank was determined to "break the back" of inflation.

 She had responded to most of the questions at a press conference by saying all options remained on the table but sent the euro tumbling with a dovish flourish near the end.
 "Do we have more ground to cover?
 At this point in time I wouldn't say so," Lagarde said, almost unprompted, while stressing that the ECB's decisions would depend on the data.

 "There is the possibility of a hike (next time).
 There is the possibility of a pause.
 It's a decisive maybe."
 Lagarde said, adding that policymakers were "open-minded" and unified.
-Anna Stupnytska, a global macro economist at Fidelity International, said her comments meant the ECB was "now clearly countenancing pausing".
+Ryan Djajasaputra at Investec said that Lagarde's tone hinted at a pause.
+"Our main takeaway from today's press conference was that it strengthened our existing view that this is the peak in rates".

-Two sources said the balance of views had shifted on the Governing Council, with more policymakers than before now worried about a softening of the economy after a year in which concerns about inflation dominated.
+Two sources with direct knowledge of the discussion also described a shift in the mood on the Governing Council, with more policymakers than before now worried about a softening of the economy after a year in which concerns about inflation dominated.
 Some policymakers currently favour a pause in September, expecting the euro zone to be heading into a recession, while others would prefer to raise borrowing costs again.

 An ECB spokesperson declined to comment.
-The ECB's earlier policy statement said rates would be set at "sufficiently restrictive levels for as long as necessary" but dropped a reference to their having to be "brought" to a level that would cut inflation quickly enough to its 2% target.
+The ECB's earlier policy statement said rates would be set at "sufficiently restrictive levels for as long as necessary," but dropped a reference to the rates having to be "brought" to a level that would cut inflation quickly enough to its 2% target.

 Lagarde explained the tweak was "not random or irrelevant".
 INFLATION, RECESSION?